nbarshay/natbarshay/_pages/about.md

 In no particular order, I am...

 - The holder of a B.S. in Computer Science
-- Retired from the tech industry
+- Mostly retired from the tech industry
 - Such a frequent walk taker that the neighbors have started to comment
-- Probably an anarchist, certainly against violent and oppressive insitutions
+- Kind of an anarchist, certainly against violent and oppressive insitutions
 - Vocally critical of the cat person, dog person binary
 - A cat person
 - A Jew from Connecticut